tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 </div>

 You might be thinking "Why do I need the **recipes** `step_*()` functions when I can express the same steps with dplyr?"
 This brings us back to the "features that avoid common machine learning pitfalls".
-The advantage of this approach is that once recipe steps are developed with the training data, they can be applied to the testing data with ease.
+The advantage of this approach is that once recipe steps are developed with the training data, they can be automatically applied to the testing data for final model assessment.

 So far the examples I've provided have been in a modeling context, but many statistics and data science courses also teach statistical inference, particularly parameter estimation using confidence intervals and hypothesis testing.
 The [**infer**](http://infer.tidymodels.org/) package, which is part of the tidymodels ecosystem, is designed to perform statistical inference using an expressive statistical grammar that cohered with the tidyverse design framework.
 With recent updates in infer, it is now possible to carry out both theoretical (Central Limit Theorem based) and simulation-based statistical inference using a similar workflow.
 For example, below we show first the pipeline for building a bootstrap distribution for a mean using a simulation-based approach (with `generate()` and then `calculate()` and then we show we define the sampling distribution (with `assume()`) if we were to build the confidence interval using a theoretical approach.